 .
 This is one of my very favorite scenes.
 And I try to post a snippet every Saturday (subject to change), and those can be accessed via my snippets tag

-Most of this LJ is me whining about writing, with some Real Life and Fannish Squee thrown in on occasion.
+Most of this LJ is me whining about writing, with some Real Life and Fannish Squee and a scosh of Politics thrown in on occasion.
 I have more information on my User Info

 page, or you can peruse my tags

 and see if anything in there looks interesting.
 You can also follow me on Twitter